 Why is Evergreen Content Important?

-- Earn links instead of build them – When you have content that is useful, you won’t have to worry about building links, the content will be worthy on its on.
+• Earn links instead of build them – When you have content that is useful, you won’t have to worry about building links.
+Good content will be worthy on its on.

-- Generate Traffic – Search engines and people love Evergreen content, so what will naturally follow is more traffic to your website.
+• Generate Traffic – Search engines and people love Evergreen content.
+What will naturally follow is more traffic to your website.

-- Brand Identity – If your website is regularly recognized by search engines and shared by users for evergreen pieces on your industry, your online brand will be linked with industry keywords, which not only brings more traffic, but better targeted traffic.
+• Brand Identity – If your website ranks in search for information on your industry.
+And users share your evergreen pieces.
+Your online brand will be linked with industry keywords.
+Which not only brings more traffic, but better targeted traffic.

 Examples of Evergreen Content you can create:

-Check your sales and marketing folders, you may have some of these items created already, you just need to get them online.
+Check your sales and marketing folders.
+You may have some of these items created already.
+They only need to be posted to the website.
 Content can include any of the following:

-- Videos – again look at the entire buying cycle and make sure each stage is represented.
+• Videos – again look at the entire buying cycle and make sure each stage has content.

-Remember one of the keys to high-performing content is to get it shared by many, so resist the temptation to put all of it behind a firewall, meaning don’t make users have to sign-up for everything.
+Remember one of the keys to high-performing content is to get it shared by many.
+Resist the temptation to put all your content behind a firewall.
+Meaning don’t make users have to sign-up for everything.
 Stuff is easier to share if they can just grab it off the site.

 #1 Review Last Year’s Numbers

-Before you start writing in 2020, take a few minutes and review what you wrote last year.
-Dig into your Google Analytics and see which webpages and blog posts generated the most traffic.
+Before you start writing, take a few minutes and review what you wrote last year.
+Dig into your Google Analytics.
+See which webpages and blog posts generated the most traffic.
 Keep the pages that performed well and use their format to help plan for next year.
-Especially look at any blogs posts that did extremely well at driving traffic and make plans to replicate that formula.
+Pay special attention to content that generates its own traffic.

 #2 Focus on Priority Themes

 Organize your content by themes.
-Themes can be markets you serve, product categories, services you provide – something that makes sense for your business.
-Are any theme less covered than others?
+Themes can be markets you serve, product categories, services you provide.
+Are any themes less covered than others?
 Does it make sense to give this theme more real estate on your website?
 If so, add it to your to-do list.
+Having content with the same theme also makes it easier to link pages.
+This is good for your SEO.

 #3 Write with a Business Strategy behind it

-Review your 2020 business goals.
-Make a list of new product launches, new service offerings updates to your technology/service/product, events your are hosting/sponsoring/attending or marketing campaigns planned for this year.
-Think about what needs to be communicated to your website audience and what content needs to be added to your website.
+Review your business goals.
+Make a list of new stuff happening.
+For example, product launches, new service offerings, events your are hosting or marketing campaigns planned for this year.
+Make a list of what information needs to go on the website.
 Take that list and fill in your Content Calendar.

 #4 Improve what’s already out there

-Section 3 our our 2020 Website Strategic Plan has a quick checklist to help you organize your content for the year.
-Download our 2020 Website Strategic Plan.
+Section 3 of our Website Strategic Plan has a quick checklist to help you organize your content.
+Download our 2023 Website Strategic Plan.
 It’s Free!